kairosdb/metrics4j/README.md

 also supports CompositeData but this is a special case.
 * _class-name-attributes:_ A list of JMX attributes used to create the class name and how each JMX source shows up in the configuration file.
 Attributes not specified as part of the class name will show up as tags on the reported metric.
+* _default-metric-type:_ (**counter**) Set to either 'counter' or 'gauge'.
+This tags metrics so downstream metric databases will know how to deal with numeric values.
+Very important when using the open telemetry plugin.
+You can override this value in the source with the _metric_type_ property, example below.

-The type can be overridden at the source level by adding the _jmx_type_ property.
+The jmx type can be overridden at the source level by adding the _jmx_type_ property.
 For example when reporting JMX metrics from Kakfa they declar the type to be `java.lang.Object`.
 Most of the time that is a long value but in some cases it is an int, so for those, an exception is added directly to that source like in the example below.